johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Distributed actors remove the special case that exists for local-only actors, where access is permitted to such actor's properties as long as they are immutable `let` properties.

 Local-only actors in Swift make a special case to permit _synchronous_ access to _constant properties_, e.g. `let name: String`, since they are known to be safe to access and cannot be modified either so for the sake of concurrency safety, such access is permissible.
-Such losening of the actor model is _not_ permissible for distributed actors, because these properties must are potentially remote, and any such access would have to be asynchronous and involve networking.
+Such loosening of the actor model is _not_ permissible for distributed actors, because these properties must are potentially remote, and any such access would have to be asynchronous and involve networking.

-Specifically, the following is permitted under Swift's local-only actors permissive model:
+Specifically, the following is permitted under Swift's local-only actors model:

 ```swift
 actor LocalGreeter {